LuizZak/SwiftRewriter/Architecture.md

 Expression passes are provided via an `ASTRewriterPassSource` protocol provided to `SwiftRewriter.init`, which should provide an array of `ASTRewriterPass`-subtypes, which are then individually instantiated and applied to all method bodies in parallel.

-- `ASTRwriterPass` types are instantiated for each method body to be run in parallel, in the same order as they are defined in `ASTRewriterPassSource`.
+- `ASTRewriterPass` types are instantiated for each method body to be run in parallel, in the same order as they are defined in `ASTRewriterPassSource`.
-    - Types are provided instead of instances to allow instantiation on a per-method basis, allowing improved guarantees of multi-threading correctness of method bodies.
+    - Types are provided instead of instances to allow instantiation on a per-method basis, with the goal of improved guarantees of multi-threading correctness when manipulating all method bodies simultaneously.
 Do note that correctness of multi-threading is only implied for method bodies, but not to the surrounding intention context the method body is contained within.
-    - In other words, don't change intentions during AST rewriting!
+        - In other words, don't change intentions during the AST rewriting phase.
 - Expression types are resolved again after each individual rewriter pass finishes modifying the method's body, before the AST is handed to the next pass.
-    - It is the sole responsibility of the rewriter pass to notify changes to source code have been made to allow deciding whether or not to update expression type information for each function, saving time in cases no modifications where made that require type re-evaluation.
+    - Rewriter passes must notify when changes are made via `ASTRewriterPassContext.notifyChangedTree` to allow type resolution to kick in in between rewriter passes.

 #### 6. Code output

-At the final step, the code is output via the `WriterOutput`-implementer object provided to `SwiftRewriter.init`.
+At the final step, the code is output to an implementer of `WriterOutput` fed to `SwiftRewriter.init`.

-Code is output per-file, with `WriterOutput` implementers handling the logic to create files and provide output buffers a rewriter instance.
+Code is output in a per-file basis.